ASDTeRrY/android-challenge/README.md

 ###### Once you've finished
 1. Generate the application apk and place it into a distribution folder
-2. Notify by email to rrhh@idealista.com which branch of your repo you want our Android team analyze or send us the project folder (including the .git)
+2. You have a limit of 4 hours to work on it, choise well when you will do it
-3. Have a beer after the work done
+3. Notify by email to lespinoza@megabitefood.com with the subject **"android_test_[my_name]"**, send us your git repository and please ensure to include the .apk installer to be downloaded (not include a runnable .apk is unacceptable).